nintexplatform/nwc-solution-starter/docs/build.md

 _Note:_ If you are supporting SharePoint on-premesis, you must use Node v6.
 Use NODIST (or 'n' if developing on a Mac) to switch Node versions.
 Check [nodejs.org](https://nodejs.org/dist/latest-v6.x/) for the latest v6 version.

-When debugging for the first time, you must first create and trust a developer certificate.
+When debugging the package for the first time, you must first create and trust a developer certificate.
 1. In the console, type the following commands, each command followed by the **Enter** key.
    1. `gulp trust-dev-cert`
    1. `set NODE_NO_HTTP2=1 && gulp serve`